 - Beepers, and

-- Wireless land lines.
+- Wireless landlines.

-2. How can a person fight the charges?
+2. How can I fight the charges?

-A person accused under Penal Code 591.5 can challenge the accusation by raising a legal defense.
+If you are accused under Penal Code 591.5, you can challenge the accusation by raising a legal defense.
 A good defense can often get a charge reduced or even dismissed.
-Please note, though, that it is critical for an accused to hire an attorney to get the most effective defense.

-- No Malice;
+- No malice;

-- No Intent to Prevent Help,
+- No intent to prevent help;

-- Falsely Accused.
+- Falsely accused.

 2.1.
-No Malice
+No malice

-A person must act “maliciously” to be convicted of a crime under Penal Code 591.5.
-It is a valid defense, therefore, if a defendant shows that he did not act with malice.
-This means the defendant would have to show that, even though he may have damaged a cell phone, he did not specifically intend to do so.
-For example, it is possible that an accused destroyed a cell phone by accident.
+This means you would have to show that, even though you may have damaged a cell phone, you did not specifically intend to do so.
+For example, it is possible that you destroyed a cell phone by accident.

 2.2.
-No Intent to Prevent Help
+No intent to prevent help

 - Prevent a person from asking for help; or,